OrderAndCh4oS/remarque-docs-demo/README.md

 # Remarque

-A collaborative Markdown editor with real-time co-editing, an AI proofreading app with inline comments and GitHub-native version control.
-It has many features that help you edit documents together with other people at the same time.
+A state-of-the-art collaborative Markdown editor with real-time co-editing, an AI proofreading app with inline comments and GitHub-native version control.
+It has numerous features that help you edit documents together with other people at the same time.
+Making writing markdown fun again.

 ## Features